 The 2019 State of Testing survey is investigating how the testing profession develops.
 It only takes 10 minutes to fill it in, so please join me for this worldwide survey on testing.

 From the survey website:

-The State of Testing™ seeks to identify the existing characteristics, practices, and challenges facing the testing community in hopes to shed light and provoke a fruitful discussion towards improvement.
+The State of Testing™ initiative seeks to identify the existing characteristics, practices, and challenges facing the testing community today in hopes to shed light and provoke a fruitful discussion towards improvement.

 The final report is translated into several languages and shared globally, further expanding the reach and impact this report has on all of us in the QA world.

 Each year the amount of participants has increased, and the final report becomes even more valuable as a culminated reflection of testing trends, challenges, and characteristics.

 I interviewed Joel and Lalit for InfoQ on the State of Testing Survey and asked them what’s new in the 2019 survey: